seamus-brady/awesome-eiffel/README.md

 ## Interop
 *Eiffel interop with other langauges.*

+* [WrapC](https://github.com/eiffel-wrap-c/WrapC) - WrapC is an Eiffel wrapper generator for C libraries.
 * [Python Embedded Programs in Eiffel](https://github.com/jvelilla/pepe) - Example of embedding Python code in Eiffel.